-Write Off and Save Our Clients RM74 million of Damages Awarded By the Courts
+Write Off and Saved Our Clients RM74 million of Damages Awarded By the Courts

 LGB Engineering v Saiful Rais and Ors